To listen to this statement of faith, click below:

 Trinitarianism — What I Believe About the Trinity

-There is one God, the God of Abraham, Isaac and Jacob, and the God revealed to Moses as YHWH.
+There is one God, the God of Abraham, Isaac and Jacob, which is the God revealed to Moses as YHWH and the God made flesh in Jesus Christ.
 This is the only God and Creator, the self-existent supreme being.
 This being is multi-personal, existing as one being simultaneously in three persons of Father, Son and Holy Spirit.

 I reject Unitarianism, Binitarianism, Modalism and Subordinationism as heretical.
 I also reject Monarchical Trinitarianism and believe it is borderline heretical.
 Furthermore, I reject the traditional understanding of “begotten” as making Jesus eternally generated or “spirated” from the Father.
 The notion of “begotten” is applied by the author of Hebrews as an appointment in Hebrews 5:5, thus it stands to reason “begotten” is not an ontological statement but rather one delineating the person of Jesus as the chosen vessel for YHWH to enter and exist in reality with His creations.